mpodolinsky/ELENDIL-Environment/README.md

 Each agent receives individual rewards based on their FOV detection:

 - **`-1.0`**: Reaching the target (penalty - agents should observe, not intercept)
+- **`-0.05`**: Colliding with an obstacle (default, configurable via `obstacle_collision_penalty`)
 - **`+(1-λ)`**: Detecting target in FOV (λ = lambda_fov)
 - **`-λ`**: Being detected by target's FOV
 - **`-0.01`**: Small step penalty when no detection occurs
 - **`+0.025`**: Intrinsic exploration bonus (if enabled) for visiting new cells

+**Notes:**
-Note: The negative reward for reaching the target encourages agents to maintain observation distance rather than intercepting the target.
+- The negative reward for reaching the target encourages agents to maintain observation distance rather than intercepting the target.
+- ObserverAgents flying at altitude ≥ 1 do not receive obstacle collision penalties as they fly over ground obstacles.
+- Rewards are cumulative - an agent can receive multiple penalties/rewards in a single step.

 ## Action Space